React Elements

 the createElement()

-method itself groups all of the arguments starting from the third one onwards inside an array, and then assigns this array to the children
+function itself collects all of the arguments starting from the third one inside an array, and then assigns this array to the children

 prop of the element created.